Light field camera: Prototypes

 Mitsubishi Electric Research Laboratories's (MERL) light field camera is based on the principle of optical heterodyning and uses a printed film (mask) placed close to the sensor.
 Any hand-held camera can be converted into a light field camera using this technology by simply inserting a low-cost film on top of the sensor.
 A mask-based design avoids the problem of loss of resolution, since a high-resolution photo can be generated for the focused parts of the scene.

 Pelican Imaging has thin multi-camera array systems intended for consumer electronics.
 Pelican's systems use from 4 to 16 closely spaced micro-cameras instead of a micro-lens array image sensor.
 Nokia invested in Pelican Imaging to produce a plenoptic camera system with 16-lens array that was expected to be implemented in Nokia smartphones in 2014.
 Pelican moved to designing supplementary cameras that add depth-sensing capabilities to a device's main camera, rather than stand-alone array cameras.

 A collaboration between University of Bedfordshire and ARRI resulted in a custom-made plenoptic camera with a ray model for the validation of light-field geometries and real object distances.

-In November 2021 the German-based company K|Lens announced the first light field lens available for any standard lens mount on Kickstarter.
-The project was canceled in January of 2022.

 The modification of standard digital cameras requires little more than suitable sheets of micro-lens material, hence a number of hobbyists have produced cameras whose images can be processed to give either selective depth of field or direction information.